runt18/dsa/readme.md

 # Testing

-To test their behaviour install Mocha globally with `npm install -g mocha` and then run `make` from the project root.
+To test their behaviour install Grunt globally with `npm install -g grunt-cli` and then run `grunt` from the project root.

 # Contributing